Post-consumer waste: Legal issues

-Excessive Waste
+Excessive waste

 Especially within the food system, there is a lot of waste occurring at the consumer end.
-Post-consumer waste accounts for a large amount of food that is wasted.
-This can be attributed to many reasons, one of which being the way in which food is labeled.
-According to a study published in 2020, the confusing labeled of use by, consume by, or sell by dates are a significant reason why food is wasted at such a high volume when the food is otherwise entirely edible.
-Another way is the way that food is used once it reaches the average consumer household due to many factors, with the main factors being social, behavioral, and personal purchasing habits.
-Additionally, each of those factors influence each other and affect the amount of food that is wasted per person.
+Post-consumer waste accounts for a large proportion of food that is wasted.
+This can be attributed to many reasons, including the way in which food is labeled.
+According to a study published in 2020, the confusing labeling of "use by", "consume by", or "sell by" dates is a significant reason why food is wasted at such a high volume when the food is otherwise entirely edible.[8]
+Another reason is the way that food is used once it reaches the average consumer household due to many factors, with the main factors being social, behavioral, and personal purchasing habits.
+Additionally, each of those factors influences each other and affects the amount of food that is wasted per person.[9]
+Food waste from production to land use changes adds to the worldwide carbon footprint with the amount between 2000 and 3600 kg CO2 equivalent.
+The focus should be on prevention from within households as each generation are massively increasing their food waste.
+Multiple studies have shown that the greenhouse gases caused by our food waste at times can be more harmful to the environment than coal power plants.